jchapin/capitaltechnologyservices.github.io/_posts/2016-03-08-contract-for-development-services.md

     1. Survival.
 Sections 13 (Confidentiality), 15 (Assignment of Rights), 16
        (Indemnification), 17 (Limitation of Liability), and 18.4 (Effect of Termination), survive the termination or expiration of this agreement.
-    1. Severability.
+    1. Sever-ability.
 If any part of this agreement is declared unenforceable or invalid, the remainder will continue to be valid and enforceable.
     1. Waiver.
 A party's failure or neglect to enforce any of rights under this agreement will not be deemed to be a waiver of that party's rights.